shuo-s-feng/web-server-on-aws/README.md

 - **CloudWatch Metrics** - Enhanced health reporting metrics (if enabled)
 - **Route 53 Records** - Custom domain configuration (if enabled)

-CloudFormation example screenshot:
+CloudFormation example screenshot (NodeJS):

 ![CloudFormation Stack Screenshot](./examples/nodejs-cloudformation-screenshot.png)

 You can access your application through:

 - **Elastic Beanstalk domain:** The environment domain is shown in the AWS Console for your environment.
-For example:
+For example (NodeJS):

   ![Elastic Beanstalk Environment Domain Example](./examples/nodejs-elasticbeanstalk-domain-screenshot.png)

-  In the AWS Elastic Beanstalk Console, navigate to your environment (e.g., `NodeJSBackend-Staging`).
+  In the AWS Elastic Beanstalk Console, navigate to your environment (e.g., `NodeJSBackend-Staging` or `DjangoBackend-Staging`).
 The environment overview panel will display the domain under the "Domain" section, as shown above.
-This is the URL you can use to access your deployed Node.js backend.
+This is the URL you can use to access your deployed backend.

 - **Custom domain (if configured):** `https://{your-api-domain-name}`